stallman-j/ekonomR/vignettes/basic-plotting.md

 ## The Pipe Operator %>%

-If you're not familiar with the data cleaning and organizing packages included in what's called the `tidyverse` (which is just a collection of packages), you might be a little confused by the `%>%` symbol.
+If you're not familiar with the data cleaning and organizing packages included in what's called the `tidyverse`, you might be a little confused by the `%>%` symbol.
 This is called the "pipe operator."
 Think of it as a funnel.

 You take the stuff that came before the pipe, and funnel it through the pipe into the next function that comes below.